FineMapping/PyFM/README.md

 model of SNP combinations based on exhaustive/greedy search.
 Again, please refer to [CaviarBF Manual](CaviarBF_Manual.pdf).

-### CaviarBF: caviarbf module
-*Don't know why sometimes it returns killed: 9, but just run it again.*

 We had prepared the example code for the following file structures
 ```
 caviarbf/